How to make The Public Cloud Feel Private – Zero knowledge cloud storage

 Many cloud storage vendors will insist they’re securing your data via encryption – and they are – but with their keys.
 Going back to our analogy of using a safe deposit box, this would be like the bank assuring you that your confidential documents are safe in their custody – but with them having access to your data along with you.
 Even some of the more recent announcements cloud storage and services vendors have made around using customer key management are merely bolt-ons to their original premise – where they still do the primary encryption using a key known to them – and then encrypting that key with a customer key which is then stored in a neutral location like a cloud HSM.
 At this point, while the customer can take some comfort that the customer keys are involved in encryption, they’re merely the outermost layer – while the primary encryption key is still known to the cloud vendor.

-With a true zero knowledge implementation, a Privacy Gateway can give you the following:
+With a true zero knowledge cloud storage implementation, a Privacy Gateway can give you the following:

 - Data access only to you – with keys known only to you.